genevaers/Demo/docs/WhatDemoDoes.md

 The reports are predefined for this demo.
 If you follow the instructions in "Install the Demo" you will get the reports.

+When you have run the demo and want to try your own processing in GenevaERS, see topic [After the demo](AfterDemo.md).

 -----

 ## Next Topics